Probing electroweak pair production of heavy neutral leptons with displaced vertices at the LHC: Introduction

-In this paper, we consider an alternative scenario in which the sterile neutrino is produced from the decays of heavier, beyond the Standard Model (BSM) particles $\psi$: $\psi\to N+\mathrm{SM}$, with the sterile neutrino subsequently decaying into SM particles via its mixing with active neutrinos, as in the standard case.
+In this paper, we consider an alternative scenario in which the sterile neutrino is produced from the decays of heavier, beyond the Standard Model (BSM) particles $\psi$: $\psi\to N+\mathrm{SM}$, with the sterile neutrino subsequently decaying into SM particles via its mixing with active neutrinos, as in the standard case\footnote{An alternative possibility is to have a pair of sterile neutrinos produced in the decays of a heavy BSM particle, such as a $Z'$ boson (see e.g. Refs.~\cite{Deppisch:2019kvs,Chiang:2019ajm,A:2025ygb}).
+Due to the different topology, the experimental signatures differ from the ones of the scenario considered in this paper.}.
 Assuming a production cross section of typical electroweak size for $\psi$, the sterile neutrino production is not suppressed by the active-sterile neutrino mixing, at variance with the standard HNL scenario.
 Furthermore, should it be possible to measure the different $N$ decay channels and to reconstruct its total decay width, one could access the active-sterile neutrino mixing angles~\cite{Lavignac:2020yld}.
 This is easier to realize if the sterile neutrino has displaced decays.

 An explicit realization of this non-standard scenario has been proposed in Ref.~\cite{Lavignac:2020yld}.
 It is a supersymmetric model with $R$-parity violation in which the sterile neutrino is the supersymmetric partner of a pseudo-Nambu-Goldstone boson and mixes with the higgsinos.
 As a consequence of this mixing, the higgsinos decay to a sterile neutrino and SM particles with an almost $100\%$ branching fraction.
 This leads to the production of pairs of sterile neutrinos in proton-proton collisions with an electroweak-size cross section, numerically equal to the higgsino pair production cross section.
 Another feature of this model is that two of the three SM neutrinos become massive at tree level, and that consistency with neutrino oscillation data can be achieved by fixing some of the model parameters.
 The active-sterile neutrino mixing is of order $\sqrt{m_\nu / m_N} \sim (10^{-7} - 10^{-6})$, resulting in displaced vertices from sterile neutrino decays.